yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

 }
 ```

-Let's compare it with the equivalent ClojureScript code:
+Compare it with the equivalent ClojureScript code:

 ```clojure
 (defn update-rand-player [game idx]